We are living through a time of change: almost every day brings new stories of dramatic events.

 when everything is a priority, nothing is.

-1. First, whenever a new issue or a news story arises we can ask ourselves, “Is this relevant to my values?”
+- First, whenever a new issue or a news story arises we can ask ourselves, “Is this relevant to my values?”
 If it isn’t then we can ignore it: it’s a distraction, it’s someone else’s fight.

 This saves us wasted time.
 It jumps us over the snakes.

 We are living through a time of change.
 The distractions around us aren’t going away any time soon.
 In fact they’re going to get worse.
-But we can change the way we respond to these distractions.
+But we can change the way we respond to those distractions.

 By knowing our values, and living in line with them, we can avoid the snakes, focus where we place our ladders, and climb to the tops of those ladders faster.
 This keeps us focused and it makes us feel alive.